 About Monoclonal Antibodies

 Monoclonal antibodies are derived from cells that are identical (cloned from a single cell and then replicated).
 They are produced from animal tissue, most commonly laboratory mice.
 Humanized monoclonal antibodies are antibodies from non-human species, again commonly a mouse, whose protein sequences have been modified to increase their similarity to antibodies produced naturally in humans.
 Monoclonal antibodies can be extremely powerful and effective, as they can be specifically directed toward a certain part of a system while leaving the other parts of the system untouched.
 This can be very desirable when trying to impact a structure as complex as the immune system.
-The name of all monoclonal antibodies ends with “mab,” including natalizumab (Tysabri) and alemtuzumab (Lemtrada), which are already approved for MS. Several other monoclonal antibodies have shown promise in MS, and these are reviewed in this section.
+The name of all monoclonal antibodies ends with “mab,” including alemtuzumab (Lemtrada), daclizumab (Zinbryta), ocrelizumab (Ocrevus), and natalizumab (Tysabri) , which are already approved for MS. Several other monoclonal antibodies have shown promise in MS, and two of these are reviewed in this section.

 New S1P Receptor Modulators

-trials, which have a mechanism similar to that of Gilenya, by isolating lymphocytes (that damage myelin) in the lymph nodes.
-These agents have been well-tolerated and reduced lesions related to RRMS.
-It is hoped that these agents, ozanimod (RPC1063), siponimod (BAF312), and ponesimod, will maintain or potentially improve on the efficacy and safety of Gilenya.
-However, researchers continue to remain vigilant with regard to cardiovascular side effects, such as bradycardia (slowed heart rate).
+Several investigational oral agents are currently under study that work in a similar manner as Gilenya in that they also trap the immune cells in the lymph nodes so that they cannot get into the CNS to create lesions.
+It is hoped that these agents, siponimod (BAF312), ozanimod (RPC1063), and ponesimod, will maintain or potentially improve on the efficacy and safety of Gilenya.
+However, researchers continue to remain vigilant with regard to risks, including cardiovascular side effects such as bradycardia (slowed heart rate) and infections.

 Other Therapeutic Strategies